 The essay should be a concise expression of personal philosophy of teaching given your view of the social context of schooling for 21st century multicultural society.
 This response should be no less than 2 and no more than 3 pages in length.
-When completed, rewrite, if necessary, your one-page credo.
+When completed, construct a one-page credo or mission statement.
 Keep your revised philosophy statement and credo where you can refer to it often.
 Use them to guide to organization of a professional portfolio.

-Turning Philosophy of Teaching into Action for ChangeEDMS 512 and multicultural educational experiences in schooling educational experiences in schooling which includes 5 actions in each of the five areas of the "Complex Change" model presented in Chapter 4 of the Villa and Thousand text.
+Turning Philosophy of Teaching into Action for Change EDMS 512 and multicultural educational experiences in schooling educational experiences in schooling which includes 5 actions in each of the five areas of the "Complex Change" model presented in Chapter 4 of the Villa and Thousand text.